nexr/ceph/doc/man/8/ceph-bluestore-tool.rst

 :command:`bluefs-export`

-   Export the contents of BlueFS (i.e., rocksdb files) to an output directory.
+   Export the contents of BlueFS (i.e., RocksDB files) to an output directory.

 :command:`bluefs-bdev-sizes` --path *osd path*